 The Monitor does not publish a global table of the estimated size of mine contamination by state because it believes that many of the estimates cited by states are far higher than the true extent of contamination.
 More information is available here.

-As of 1 August 2017, a total of 26 states and three other areas are contaminated by cluster munition remnants.
-This includes 12 States Parties to the Convention on Cluster Munitions, one signatory, and 13 non-signatories.
-It is unclear whether one State Party and one signatory are contaminated.
+As of 1 August 2019, a total of 26 states and three other areas are contaminated by cluster munition remnants.
+This includes 12 States Parties to the Convention on Cluster Munitions, two signatories, and 12 non-signatories.
+It is unclear whether one State Party and one non-signatory are contaminated.
 Click here for the latest information on cluster munition contamination.

 Note: States Parties to the Convention on Cluster Munitions are indicated in bold; signatories are underlined; other areas are in italics.

 (Last updated based on Landmine Monitor 2018 and Cluster Munition Monitor 2019)